M1-CHPS/glhpc/docs/lab5.md

 - A stability plot generated through `scripts/stability.py`.
 - Make sure to add a table with the mean and standard deviation of each metric.

-#### 2. A corrected and improved version of the provided experiment comparing KNN regression with LightGBM
+#### b) A corrected and improved version of the provided experiment comparing KNN regression with LightGBM

 - A paragraph describing the goal of the experiment
 - A paragraph explaining your protocol